tschneidereit/typed-objects-explainer/core.md

 ### Canonicalization of typed objects / equality

-In a prior section, we said that accessing a field of a typed object will return a new typed object that shares the same backing buffer if the field has struct or array type.
+In a prior section, we said that accessing a field of a typed object will return a new typed object that shares the same backing buffer if the field has struct type.
 Based on this, you might wonder what happens if you access the same field twice in a row:

 ```js
 var line = new LineType({from: {x: 1, y: 2},